jordigoyanes/kaiku-store/README.md

 # Kaiku Store

-E-commerce store UI built with React and Tailwind CSS.
+E-commerce store UI built with React, Redux and Tailwind CSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).